zackbradys/rgs-carbide/README.md

 - Active Volunteer Firefighter/EMT

 ## Introduction
 WIP WIP WIP

 **Official Docs:** [https://rancherfederal.github.io/carbide-docs/](https://rancherfederal.github.io/carbide-docs/)

 **Contributing:** Please utilize GitHubs features such as Issues, Forks, and Pull Requests to contribute!

-**Note:** This repository is a work in progress and may change from time to time.

 ## Fleet Deployment
 View the [README](fleet/README.md) for deployment information.

 ## Shell Deployment
 View the [README](shell/README.md) for deployment information.

 ## K8S YAML Deployment
 WIP WIP WIP